Your browser is not supported or outdated so some features of the site might not be available.

 RGB

-Text clarity on this monitor is decent.
+Text clarity is decent but not as good as other 27-inch, 1440p monitors.
 It can be improved by using ClearType (top photo), which makes the diagonal lines on the letters R and N clearer.

 Picture Quality